 What is covered by burial insurance?

 While burial insurance is the common term for an insurance policy that covers end-of-life expenses, it’s something of a misnomer.
 The term “burial insurance” is widely used because people often search for this type of insurance, but there’s no rule that you need to use a burial policy to cover a burial.
-A burial life insurance policy can be used to cover any end-of-life expenses, including a memorial service, viewing, cremation, or anything else that might help your loved ones find peace after losing you.
+A burial life insurance policy can be used to cover any end-of-life expenses, including a memorial service in a funeral home, viewing, cremation, or anything else that might help your loved ones find peace after losing you, including paying some of your medical bills.

 The only thing that determines what your burial policy can cover is the amount of the death benefit you choose.
 If you set a death benefit of $2,000, for example, you’re probably limiting your loved ones to cremation.
 Choosing a larger death benefit like $10,000 can give them the budget to have a nicer memorial service with flowers, musicians, or anything else they might want.

 As we mentioned before, burial insurance plans can be extremely affordable.
-The Insurance Information Institute (III) reports that premiums can be as low as $2 or $3 a week when these policies are bought early in life.
+The Insurance Information Institute (III) reports that premiums can be as low as $2 or $3 a week when these policies are bought early in life (an average cost of around $10/month).

 That doesn’t mean you can only get burial insurance when you’re relatively young, though.
 In fact, because many people only start to wonder about burial cost insurance as they get older, these types of policies are often geared toward older Americans.

-One thing you should know: the cost of your final burial insurance will largely hinge on whether or not you’re willing to undergo a medical exam.
+One thing you should know: the cost of your final burial insurance will largely hinge on whether or not you’re willing to undergo a medical exam and answer some health questions.
 You can get burial insurance with no medical exam, but you’ll likely pay more for it.
 If you can show burial insurance companies that you’re relatively healthy via a quick medical exam, you’ll be able to get the best rates available.

 Lincoln Heritage recently conducted a study into burial insurance cost that highlights the way a medical exam can help you save on your burial insurance.
 To start, let’s look at the average monthly premiums they found for men looking for burial policies with a death benefit of $10,000: